 - Hair, makeup, or personal products for guests or bridal party

 Using this out-of-box strategy will cause your summer revenue to shoot up since people are desperate to make it through wedding season without breaking the bank, so any wedding-related promotion they see will be quick to get snatched up.

-Get more summer promotion ideas here.
+Get more summer promotion ideas here

-Summer social media ideas
+Summer marketing ideas for social media

 Social media is ideal for trying out some summer marketing tactics because you can take it both the free, organic route or the paid route and find success either way!